 That is not to say that most Estate Planning attorneys are not professional, competent or knowledgeable about their practice areas – because many are.
-I’m just pointing out that the Probate process isn’t something most people look forward to going through.
-And there are a myriad of challenges that can present themselves anywhere in the process – and I’m not saying they will, only that there is a potential.
+I'm just pointing out that the Probate process isn't something most people look forward to going through.
+And there is a myriad of challenges that can present themselves anywhere in the process – and I'm not saying they will, only that there is a potential.
 Furthermore, most would advise that avoiding Probate is the best overall option.

-Beside the considerable amount of time and money that will be lost in the Probate process, and the other potential problems that may exist, there are still more issues your estate may face if required to go through Probate.
+Besides the considerable amount of time and money that will be lost in the Probate process and other potential problems that may exist, there are still more issues your estate may face if required to go through Probate.
 Including a loss of confidentiality and the ease of which a Will may be challenged (more on both of these issues further down the list).
 Additionally, Minnesota requires a four-month notice period for creditors to make claims against the estate – causing a lengthy delay in the disbursement of major assets.
-And even after final disbursement of estate assets has been proposed, they still will need to be reviewed by the Probate court.
+And even after the final disbursement of estate assets has been proposed, they still will need to be reviewed by the Probate court.

 What is the point I’m trying to make here?
 Simply put: all assets placed in a properly created Trust are exempt from the Probate process.